-Dental bridges are the perfect solution for the common dental problem of missing teeth.
-A dental bridge is essentially composed of two crowns on either end of a false tooth called a pontic.
-It’s anchored by two crowns called abutments, which we place on the teeth next to your missing tooth.
+Dental bridges are the perfect option for the common dental problem of missing teeth.
+A dental bridge is essentially two crowns on either end of a false tooth, called a pontic.
+Two crowns or abutments anchor it in place, which we place on the teeth next to your missing tooth.
 We then attach a custom-made porcelain or resin piece to the abutments to fill the gap where the missing tooth used to be.

 Cosmetic & Advanced Dentistry is your home for complete dental care.
 We provide dental services to residents from many communities including Towson, MD.
 Dr. Ed Lazer and Dr. Andrey Doroshenko along with their professional dental team offer dental bridges for people missing one or more teeth.
 If you have missing or damaged teeth but do not need a denture, we will use a fixed bridge or an implant supported bridge to replace them.

 What is a Dental Bridge?

 A dental bridge is a set of artificial teeth that we fuse together in a row.
 We use it to replace a single missing tooth or several consecutive missing teeth.
 Several types of bridges are available to accommodate different cases.
 A traditional bridge has two dental crowns on each end with the pontic (the piece that actually replaces the missing tooth) located in the middle.